-When setting up an owner-financing arrangement, you also are not allowed to negotiate any balloon loan payments.
+When setting up an owner-financing arrangement, you also are not allowed to negotiate any owner financing balloon payments.
 In the past, homeowners could take regular payments for several years then get a balloon payment for the rest owed.
-With the Frank-Dodd act passed in 2010, this is no longer allowed.
-Instead, homeowners using seller financing have to fully amortized the loan, which means that it must be paid in regular monthly installment payments.
+The balloon payment would typically fall due five or 10 years after the date of the loan.

 When selling a home through owner financing, you can potentially spread out the capital gains taxes on what you receive.
-Traditionally when you sell a home that is not your primary residence, you have to pay capital gains taxes on the amount in the same year.
+Traditionally, when you sell a home that is not your primary residence, you have to pay capital gains taxes on the amount in the same year.

 Long-term capital gains tax applies if you held the property for more than a year.
 The long-term capital gains tax rates are 0 percent, 15 percent and 20 percent, depending on your income, in 2021 and 2022.
 However, since owner financing spreads out the sale of your home over several years, you only have to pay for capital gains taxes on the principal that you received that year.